junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Lights brighten in Castiel's eyes immediately in Dean's chanting, then in his mouth.
 Then in every single eye spread across the three spinning rings.

 The lights are so blinding that the sun would be ashamed of its dimness in comparison.
-Dean doesn't want to close his eyes, not this time. *If it burns, then let it burn,* He decides.
+Dean doesn't want to close his eyes, not this time. *If it burns, then let it burn,* he decides.

-He keeps looking at Castiel, at his body that is too enormous, at his face too high above in mid-air, at the wings spread wide and cast long shadows, at the rings spinning like stars in orbit and reflecting silvery.
+He keeps looking at Castiel, at his body that is too enormous, at his face too high above in mid-air, at the wings spread wide and casting long shadows, at the rings spinning like stars in orbit and reflecting silvery.
 Dean looks at Castiel as he is, in all the forms that he is, as a whole.
 He takes everything that is Castiel all in as if those are going to be the last things his eyes might ever see again -- which could very well be true.
 He needs to see him to time the next part right.
 But more importantly, he needs to see him.

 The lights begin to cover the wings, then the rings shimmer just as brightly, as if these angelic parts all start melting together into grace.